 - Save it with a PDF extension.
 PDF CVs unbox well on any screen.

-2. Write a Store Manager CV Objective or Summary
+2. Write a Store Manager CV Profile

 You have six seconds before they torch your store manager CV.

 That’s just a few short sentences that show they should consider you.

 - “store manager”

 - Years of experience (1+, 8+)

 - How/who you want to help (raise profitability at Jelsen, Milwaukee)

 - Best store manager moments (contributed to £500K revenue increase...)